Theodoric Strabo

-Theodoric (or Theoderic) Strabo (Theodericus; died 481) was a Thracian (Getic) chieftain who was involved in the politics of the Eastern Roman Empire during the reigns of Emperors Leo I, Zeno and Basiliscus.
+Theodoric (or Theoderic) Strabo (Theodericus; died 481) was a Gothic chieftain who was involved in the politics of the Eastern Roman Empire during the reigns of Emperors Leo I, Zeno and Basiliscus.
 He was a rival for the leadership of the Ostrogoths with his kinsman Theoderic the Great, who would ultimately supplant him.

 Background

 Theodoric called Strabo, son of Triarius, was a chieftain of the Thracian Goths (Thervingi, Bastarnae and Roxolane in Getea and Peuce island in the Danube delta); he had two brothers.
+Strabo means "cross-eyed" in Latin.
 The wife of the Alan general Aspar was his sister.
 Strabo had a wife, Sigilda, and a son called Recitach.
 He was a contemporary of the more famous Theodoric the Amal, who was a Moesian Goth of the royal Amal family, and who would become known as Theoderic the Great.
 Around 459, he is attested as in friendly relationship with the Byzantine Empire, possibly one of the foederati, and receiving an annual subsidy from the Byzantines.